What to Do in Madrid on Christmas Day & New Year’s Day

 1. Explore Mercado de San Miguel

 If you’re not sure what to do in Madrid on Christmas Day, head to the market for a tapas crawl.
-It is open on a special holiday schedule on December 25 and January 1.
+Fortunately, the market is open on a special holiday schedule on December 25 and January 1.
+(Always check the Mercado San Miguel website to confirm their holiday hours.)

 Not sure where to start?
 We recommend kicking things off with an aperitif at La Hora del Vermut, then moving on to a delicious seafood dish at La Casa del Bacalao!